 Step 4.
 Replace Clothes in the Photo

 Not everyone has a suit or an office gown at hand.
 With Passport Photo & ID Maker, you can change clothes directly on your image.
-There are 60+ items for men, women and children, so you will definitely find something that suits your unique style.
-Pick the clothes you like, then drag them on the photo with your fingers.
+There are 60+ items for men, women, and children, so you will definitely find something that suits your unique style.
+Pick the clothes you like, then drag them onto the photo with your fingers.
 Once satisfied, move to the next tab.

 Step 5.
 Save or Print Your Image

 When you’re done, save your photo to the gallery to print the picture from your iPhone at CVS or local store.
-If you have a printer at home, you can get hard copies of your image right away.
-Just select the number of pictures, pick one of 10+ built-in paper formats and tap the Print button.
+Wondering how to print a passport photo from your iPhone at home?
+If you have a printer, you can get hard copies of your image right away.
+Just select the number of pictures, pick one of 10+ built-in paper formats, and tap the Print button.

 Why Should You Use Passport Photo & ID Maker?

-Passport Photo & ID Maker is considered to be the best passport photo app for iPhone.
+Passport Photo & ID Maker is considered to be one of the best passport photo apps for iPhone.
 Why?
 First, if you try other apps, most of them are paid, with lots of ads, unfriendly interfaces and few document types.
 As a result, you will waste lots of time making just one picture.
-Passport Photo & ID Maker is free to use, offers lots of possibilities and a clear UI.
+Passport Photo & ID Maker is free to use, offers lots of possibilities, and a clear UI.

 Second, most apps are one-tricks.
 So you can’t do much except DIY passport photos on your iPhone (with no guarantee they will comply with the requirements).
 Passport Photo & ID Maker offers you a huge database with templates for passports, visas, ID cards, driving licenses, etc.

-Third, you can’t print your photos right away with other apps.
+Third, not all apps allow you to print your photos right away.
 Some only let you place the order at a local store and you have to pick your images up at Walgreens or Costco.
 Using Passport Photo & ID Maker, you can print photos directly from your iPhone.
-You don’t need to leave your home: connect the phone to the printer, make a few taps and get your freshly printed hard copies.
+You don’t need to leave your home: connect the phone to the printer, make a few taps, and get your freshly printed hard copies.

-Apart from these two advantages, you can enjoy lots of other things like:
+Apart from these three advantages, you can enjoy lots of other things like: